WACTF/WACTF-development/README-Delivery.md

 The idea then, is to have developers push challenges to their own repo.
 This can occur right at the end of development when the challenge is ready for review, or throughout the development process.

-When a developer is happy their challenge conforms to all requirements, and is ready for delivery, they can create an issue and tag a member of the reviewers team.
+When a developer is happy their challenge conforms to all requirements, and is ready for delivery, they can create an issue (this may have already been created for them) and tag a member of the reviewers team.
 This kicks off the review process, and changes will be made by both persons until the reviewer is happy, and the issue is labeled as "QA Complete".

 At this point, the developer has completed everything that is required of them.